 Glassine (on its own) is not coated with wax, paraffin, silicone, or any other substance.

 Glassine is most often confused with wax paper and parchment paper.

 Parchment paper is a cellulose-based paper that also contains silicone.
 The silicone creates a heat resistance and non-stick surface.
-Parchment paper is not water resistant.
-Parchment paper is great for cooking (it can be heated up to 420 degrees) but is not recyclable or compostable.
+However, parchment paper is not water-resistant.
+As a result, parchment paper is great for cooking (it can be heated up to 420 degrees) but is not recyclable or compostable.